How to Sell Unique Products to Niche Markets

 Is it possible to be too niche?

-If 10 people in the entire UK search a particular keyword per month, you’re probably too niche.
-However, if 1,000 search for a keyword, you might have found the right product.
+If only 10 people in the entire UK search a particular keyword per month, you’re probably too niche.
+However, if 1,000 people search for a keyword, you might have found the right product.
 If this niche audience has the potential to buy many unique products and accessories, then you’ve probably hit the jackpot.

 You may want to create a niche website with a lot of niche sub-categories.
 For example, if you have a website selling accessories for dogs and dog lovers, you may want to categorise your website into different dog breeds (e.g. French bulldogs, terriers, golden retrievers, etc.).
 This makes sure that all dog lovers can find your site, but that these sub-niche markets (chihuahua lovers) can also find your products as well.